Vietnam.vn - Nền tảng quảng bá Việt Nam

 From the first videos filmed with his grandmother, Harry Nista created a fever with millions of views on TikTok.
 Gradually, he expanded the "cast" to include his parents, aunts and even his young nephew.

-Success on social media opened up many new opportunities for Harry.
-He was sought after by brands and participated in many major fashion events.
+Harry's success on social media has opened up many new opportunities for him.
+He has been sought after by brands and has participated in many major fashion events.

 Notably, after only two months of creating a Douyin account, the Phu Yen boy attracted 800,000 followers - an impressive number for someone new to the Chinese market.